fillefrans/git-duplo-media/README.md

 1. [Download](http://git-scm.com/downloads) and install Git for your platform

-  ![default settings](images/git-scm1.png "Use default settings")
+  ![default settings](images/git-scm1.png "Use default settings") Use default settings

-  ![use from cmd](images/git-scm2.png "Use git from Command Prompt")
+  ![use from cmd](images/git-scm2.png "Use git from Command Prompt") *Run Git from Command Prompt* is preferred

   ![use plink](images/git-scm3.png "Choose PLink as SSH helper")
+  * PuTTY's plink integrates better with Windows

   ![newline format](images/git-scm3.png "Set format for line endings")
+  * Default setting is fine